acroscarrillo/Iliquid-Liquid-mapping-QRT-challenge/README.md

 Interestingly, the components that contribute the most to the prediction of the model are the 9th and the 16th components and there is very little intercept.
-(Note how the magnitude of the $``\beta$'s is already within reason: this is why adding regularisation didnt seem to help.)
+(Note how the magnitude of the $`\beta`$'s is already within reason: this is why adding regularisation didnt seem to help.)
 Let's take a look at why this might be.
 Well, first off, the average returns of `RET_139` are

 ```python